-- 1. We selected 10 disbursements from the Payment Export Report for the year ended December 31, 2021 and 10 from the year ended December 31, 2020 and determined whether: - a.
+- 1. We selected 10 disbursements from the Payment Listing for the year ended December 31, 2021 and 10 from the year ended 2020 and determined whether: - a.
 The disbursements were for a proper public purpose.
-We found no exceptions. - b.
-The check number, date, payee name and amount recorded on the returned, canceled check agreed to the check number, date, payee name and amount recorded in the Payment Export Report and to the names and amounts on the supporting invoices.
+We found no exceptions.

+- b.
+The check number, date, payee name and amount recorded on the returned, canceled check agreed to the check number, date, payee name and amount recorded in the Payment Listing and to the names and amounts on the supporting invoices.
 We found no exceptions. - c.
 The payment was posted to a fund consistent with the restricted purpose for which the fund's cash can be used.
 We found no exceptions. - d.
 The fiscal officer certified disbursements requiring certification or issued a Then and Now Certificate, as required by Ohio Rev. Code § 5705.41(D).
-We found no exceptions.
+We found four instances in 2021 and five instances in 2020 where the certification date was after the vendor invoice date, and there was also no evidence that a Then and Now Certificate was issued.
+Ohio Rev. Code § 5705.41(D) requires certifying at the time of a commitment, which should be on or before the invoice date, unless a Then and Now Certificate is used.
+Because we did not inspect all disbursements requiring certification, our report provides no assurance whether or not additional similar errors occurred.